-Foreign currency transactions are translated into the functional currency using average exchange rates.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the retranslation at year end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the income statement for the period.
+Foreign currency transactions are translated into the functional currency using average, rather than spot, exchange rates as these rates do not fluctuate significantly.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the retranslation at year end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of profit or loss for the period.
 Non-monetary assets and liabilities (principally unearned premium reserves and deferred acquisition costs) carried at historical cost are translated in the balance sheet at the exchange rate prevailing on the original transaction date except where there has been a change in the functional currency (refer to paragraph below).